svgeesus/EuroMPE/Duophonic/pitch-dac.md

 Gain error (away from output voltage extremes) is 0.4ppm (typ) 20ppm FSR (max) = 2μV (typ) 100μV (max) with a gain error TC of ±0.04ppm FSR/C.

+Poorly documented LIN COMP register applies third-order residual non-linearity compensation.
+See [EEBlog post on AD6791 LIN COMP](https://www.eevblog.com/forum/metrology/ad5791-based-dac-platform/msg4938403/#msg4938403)

+> The specifications in this data sheet are obtained with LIN COMP = 0000 for reference spans up to and including 10 V and with LIN COMP = 1100 for a reference span of 20 V. The default value of the LIN COMP bits is 0000.

 ## Line regulation

 ±1 LSB for  ΔVdd ±10%, nothing specal needed for Vdd regulation here but ensure supply is low noise.